debatelab/evidence-seeker/README.md

     <claim>{claim}</claim>
     Before we proceed with retrieving evidence items, we carefully analyse the claim.
 Your task is to contribute to this preparatory analysis, as detailed below.
     In particular, you should
-    1. thoroughly discuss whether the claim contains ascriptions, that is, whether the claim ascribes a statement to a person or organisation (e.g., as something person has said, believes, acts on etc.) rather than plainly asserting it, where  -- if so, try to identify which statements are ascribed to whom exactly and in which ways;
+    1. thoroughly discuss whether the claim contains ascriptions, that is, whether the claim ascribes a given statement to a person or organisation (e.g., as something the person has said, believes, acts on etc.) rather than plainly asserting that statement straightaway  -- if so, try to identify which statements are ascribed to whom exactly and in which ways;
     2. watch out for ambiguity and vagueness during your discussion, making alternative interpretations explicit.
 - name: LSP-4
   description: |